Carpk/ShawnKlein/_posts/2016-08-24-android-managing-activities.md

 }
 ````

 To retrieve our returing data, we use `protected void onActivityResult()`.
-This is part of the `Activity` class, and more infomation can be found in the classes section of this guide.
+This is part of the `Activity` class.
+The `ActivityManager` calls `onActivityResult` on the parent activity after the child activity dies.
+This also works for parent fragments, the intent from the child fragment wil be returned to the parent fragment.

 ### Fragments